sundowndev/underbase/README.md

 ## What's this ?

 Underbase is a MongoDB schema and data migration library that provides an easy-to-use abstract interface for writting, organizing and executing your database migrations.
-Usable both in the CLI and as a module, you can easily implement it your framework's code base.
+Usable both in the CLI and as a module, you can easily implement it in your framework's code base.

 ## Goals